 Li Ren Lim

-From the ancient art of fermentation (wine and cheese) to genetic manipulation, biotechnology is a field that continues to grow, with limitless boundaries.
+When choosing a major, biotechnology really stood out to me as being the most multidisciplinary.
+From the ancient art of fermentation (wine and cheese) to genetic manipulation, biotechnology is a field that continues to grow and its boundaries appear limitless.

-I think that the Master of Biotechnology provides you with technical know-how and applications of scientific theories in the workplace.
-It also equips you with professional skills that are useful in the industry.
-Through interactions with peers, industry representatives and lecturers, I have gained a better understanding of my field and industry.
-If you are interested in how products are commercialised from scientists’ intellectual properties (findings/research), or if you are interested in being a science communicator and providing the public with facts (debunking perceptions of GMOs and others), this is the course for you!
+For prospective students, I think that this course really provides you with the technical know-how and applications of scientific theories in the workplace.
+It also equips you with the professional skills useful in the industry so that you can hit the ground running.
+Additionally, if you are interested in how products are commercialised from intellectual properties (findings/research of scientists) or if you are interested in being a science communicator and providing the public with facts - debunking perceptions of GMOs and others - then this is the course for you!